 Lettings are made on the basis that the school premises may not be used to support prejudice, intolerance or extremism.
-Risk assessments are required for each body using the school premises.
-Whilst on site organisations are expected to follow school fire and emergency procedures.
+Risk assessments and relevant insurances are required for each body using the school premises and the Headteacher will review all assessments which are submitted.
+Whilst on site organisations are expected to follow school fire and emergency procedures and the Headteacher will ensure that all external organisations are made fully aware of these before using the school site.
 A telephone is made available for emergencies.
 Electrical equipment may not be brought into school without PAT testing/explicit risk assessment being authorised by school.

 No hazardous substances may be brought on site.
 Organisations must agree to hold a fire evacuation practice in conjunction with the headteacher.
 Smoking is not permitted on the site or in the grounds.